 Law firms are a lucrative target for all types of cybercrime—and it’s no wonder why.
 From personally identifiable information (PII) and intellectual property (IP) to business transactions, the legal industry processes unmatched volumes of valuable, confidential data.

-Unfortunately, the cyber security at most law firms isn’t cutting it.
-Research from the American Bar Association (ABA) found that nearly one-third of surveyed attorneys experienced a security breach in 2020.
+Unfortunately, the cybersecurity at most law firms isn’t cutting it.
+Research from the American Bar Association (ABA) found that over a quarter of surveyed attorneys have experienced a security breach.
 A single incident can instantly damage client relationships and devalue years of hard work—especially if sensitive data gets compromised.

-Read on to discover four major threats facing the industry, and how to improve the cyber security at your law firm.
+Read on to discover seven major industry threats and how to improve your law firm's cybersecurity.

 1. Credential theft

 Last year, 49% of data breaches involved the use of stolen credentials, making this a major risk to firms.
 It often starts with a malicious email designed to trick partners, lawyers, or staff into sharing login information.

 If successful, the cybercriminal may sell the credentials or move further into the IT network to compromise sensitive documents and client data, edit or delete contracts, reset passwords, or cause other damage.
 And, since the attacker is using a legitimate account, it can be hard to detect something is wrong until it’s too late.